DenitaGillis/CSE1100_COVID_VACCINE/README.md

     if dose in ("First", "first"):
         print ("You have chosen First dose")

-    First = input("Enter your First Name:") PLEASE TEST THIS NAME PART while First.isalpha() is False: print("Only text is allowed in name please try again:")
+First = input("Enter your First Name:") #PLEASE TEST THIS NAME PART #IT HAS BEEN TESTED while First.isalpha() is False:
+    print("Only text is allowed in name, please try again:")
     First= input("Enter your first name:")
-Last= input("Enter your last name:") while Last.isalpha() is False: print("Only text is allowed please try again:")
+Last= input("Enter your last name:") while Last.isalpha() is False:
+    print("Only text is allowed please try again:")
     Last= input("Enter your first name:")
-else:
- print(First,Last)

     print("Enter your date of birth (YYYY/MM/DD):")
     from datetime import datetime, date